layereight/MFRC522-trigger/README.md

 # MFRC522-trigger

 * trigger arbitrary action when the MFRC522 detects an NFC tag
+* the MFRC522 is connected to a Raspberry Pi, for the wiring see [pirc522](https://github.com/ondryaso/pi-rc522#connecting)
 * supported actions are
   * curling a URL
   * executing a command line